TRexWa/T-REX/README.md

 - [@YusfaUsta] For Coded Base bot

 ## License
-This project is protected by `GNU General Public Licence v3.0` license.
+This project is protected by `MIT LICIEAN.

 ### Disclaimer
 `WhatsApp` name, its variations and the logo are registered trademarks of Facebook.
 We have nothing to do with the registered trademark